-GRADUATE STUDIES
+SCHOOL FOR GRADUATE AND PROFESSIONAL STUDIES

-Andrew Stenhouse, Ed.D., Dean of the School of Graduate and Professional Studies
+Andrew Stenhouse, Ed.D., Dean of the School for Graduate and Professional Studies

 GRADUATE PROGRAM IN CLINICAL PSYCHOLOGY

 Jerre L. White, Psy.D., Director

 MISSION: The Graduate Program in Clinical Psychology equips its students to serve with excellence as Christian mental health professionals by providing the highest quality of rigorous academic training, guided professional development, and integrative faith based learning in a collaborative and supportive environment.